Fire Protection Services Insights: Explore Useful Knowledge, Clear Explanations, and Safety-Focused Advice

 Q1: What is the difference between active and passive fire protection?

 Active protection includes systems that require movement or response, such as sprinklers, alarms, or extinguishers.
-Passive protection relies on built-in features like fire-resistant walls, floors, doors, and coatings designed to slow the spread of fire and smoke.
+Passive protection relies on built-in features like fire-resistant walls, floors, and doors designed to slow the spread of fire and smoke.

 Q2: Do all buildings require the same level of fire protection?